 Phase 1

-The Historical Society is preparing an exhibit on the Clarks and their accomplishments, which will be installed into the display cases in the high school lobby in early September.
-These panels will provide background on the Clarks to our students prior to the co-naming in October.
-Other events, including a speaker, are planned for the student body this fall.
-The exhibit panels will move from the high school into the Observatory Cottage in November.
+The Historical Society prepared an exhibit on the Clarks and their accomplishments, which was installed into the display cases in the high school lobby in early September of 2023.
+These panels provided background on the Clarks to our students prior to the co-naming in October.
+In conjunction with the co-naming event, Minnijean Brown-Trickey, a member of the Little Rock Nine who lived with the Clarks in 1958-59, spoke to all three schools in our district.
+The exhibit panels were then moved from the high school into the Observatory Cottage in November, forming the basis of the expanded annual exhibit entitled “The Clark Legacy.”
+That exhibit will be on display until Friday, October 18, 2024.

 Phase 2

-This phase, with a target completion date of 2024, involves the creation, manufacture and installation of permanent outdoor signage related to the Clarks.
+This phase, with a target completion date of early 2025, involves the creation, manufacture and installation of permanent outdoor signage related to the Clarks.
 A total of three signs are planned for the beginning and end of Drs.
 Mamie and Kenneth Clark Way – two at the bottom of Mount Hope Blvd on Farragut Ave, and one at the top of the hill at Lefurgy Ave.
-The first of the two near the high school will contain biographies of Mamie Clark and Kenneth Clark; the second will highlight their work as psychologists, and describe their doll study and its impact on Brown vs. Board of Education.
+The first of the two near the high school will contain biographies of Mamie Clark and Kenneth Clark; the second will highlight their work as psychologists and activists, and describe their doll study and its impact on Brown vs. Board of Education.
 The Lefurgy Ave sign will be a condensed version of the two at Farragut Ave, in language suitable for elementary school students.

 In 2017, the Hastings Historical Society put out a call for funds to initiate a technology upgrade for many of the systems at the cottage.
 We identified an overhaul of our website, at the time over 15 years old; the purchase of new computers and software; as well as the digitization of back issues of our quarterly newsletter as some of the improvements urgently needed.